-The financial statements for the year ended December 31, 2022, included elsewhere in this Annual Report, have been prepared on a basis that assumes we will continue as a going concern and that contemplates the realization of assets and satisfaction of liabilities and commitments in the ordinary course of business.
+The financial statements for the year ended December 31, 2023, included elsewhere in this Annual Report, have been prepared on a basis that we will continue as a going concern and that contemplates the realization of assets and satisfaction of liabilities and commitments in the ordinary course of business.
 Management assessed the Company's ability to continue as a going concern and evaluated whether there are certain conditions and events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern using all information available about the future, focusing on the twelve-month period after the issuance date of the financial statements.

 Historically, we have funded our operations primarily through capital raises and loans from shareholders.
-Since our inception, we have incurred recurring losses and negative cash flows from operations (accumulated losses were €970.2 million as of December 31, 2022).
-We expect to continue generating operating losses and negative cash flow from operations for several years.
+Since our inception, we have incurred recurring losses and negative cash flows from operations (accumulated losses were €1,359.3 million as of December 31, 2023).
+We expect to continue generating operating losses and negative cash flow from operations for the foreseeable future.

-Our financing plan shows substantial financing needs for several years.
-Based on our business plan, we depend on additional financing for development activities and operations that is currently not assured.
+Our financing plan shows substantial financing needs for the foreseeable future.
+Based on our business plan, we depend on substantial financing to fund development activities and operations, which is not assured.

-Our current forecast indicates that we do not have sufficient funds to fund our operations for several years.
 Additionally, we must reach several milestones, including completion of our research and development program, and regulatory approvals, which will have an increased importance as we progress towards commercialization.
 Consequently, our ability to continue as a going concern is largely dependent on our ability to successfully progress with our business model and to raise additional funds in the near future through a combination of debt financing, equity offerings, partnerships and grant funding.
-We plan to raise additional capital in the next 12 months and beyond through the issuance of equity offerings, grants or debt securities in order to continue on as a going concern.
+We plan to raise additional capital in the next 12 months and beyond through a variety of means, including the issuance of equity offerings, grants or debt securities or a combination of these financing measures in order to continue on as a going concern.

-There is no certainty that we will be successful in obtaining sufficient funding through additional debt and/or equity offerings.
+There is no certainty that we will be successful in obtaining sufficient funding through any or a combination of these financing measures.
 If we are unsuccessful in raising the sufficient capital, we will be required to undertake, and are committed to undertaking, additional significant cost-cutting measures, including significant headcount reductions that could mean that we would be forced to curtail or discontinue our operations.
-This will help maintain the liquidity of the Company within the twelve-month period from the issuance date of the consolidated financial statements and provide additional time for raising sufficient funds through the start of series production.

-Based on our recurring losses from operations since inception, expectation of continuing operating losses in the future and the need to raise additional capital to finance our future operations, which is not secured yet, we have concluded that there is substantial doubt about our ability to continue as a going concern and, therefore, that we may be unable to realize our assets and discharge our liabilities in the normal course of business.
+Based on our recurring losses from operations since inception, expectation of continuing operating losses for the foreseeable future and the need to raise additional capital to finance our future operations, which is not secured yet, we have concluded that there is substantial doubt about our ability to continue as a going concern and, therefore, that we may be unable to realize our assets and discharge our liabilities in the normal course of business.
 The financial statements do not include any adjustments that might result from the outcome of this uncertainty.
 Despite this substantial doubt, we are continuing to take actions to secure sufficient financing and thus believe that the application of the going concern assumption for the preparation of these consolidated financial statements is appropriate.